How to Bill Holiday Let Guests for EV Charging (Without Estimating)

 How it works in three steps:

-- Set your rate in the dashboard.
-We surface the current OFGEM price cap as a reference point and remind you that the rate must match your supplier cost.
+2. Set your rate in the dashboard.
+We surface the current Ofgem price cap as a reference point and remind you that best practice is to match your supplier cost.

 We're currently piloting with UK holiday let owners across the Lake District, Cornwall and Suffolk.
 To learn more or join the pilot programme, visit guestcharge.co.